 There are three places where you can put certifications on your resume:

-1. Certifications section
+1. In your certifications section

-If you have numerous certifications that you want to showcase, list them in their own dedicated section.
-If the resume template you chose doesn’t have a section for certifications, simply add it below your skills section using the header “Certifications.”
-This way, you ensure the reader sees them right away.
+If the resume template you chose doesn’t have a section for certifications, add it below your skills section using the header “Certifications.”

 If they’re required or highly relevant, put them near the top of your resume below your resume summary, like this:

-2. Skills section
+2. In your skills section

-3. Resume summary
+3. In your resume summary

 If you have a job-critical certification, mention it in your resume summary or resume objective at the top of your resume.
 This way, hiring managers immediately see that you’re qualified for the role.